Do You Need to Replace Oil Filter Every Oil Change?

 No, you do not need to replace your oil filter every time you change your oil.
 Depending on the quality of your filter and the type of oil you use, it is perfectly fine to change your oil without changing the filter.
 However, if you notice that your filter is dirty or clogged, then it may be necessary to replace it.

 Over time, as the filter does its job, it will become clogged with contaminants.
-If you don’t change the filter when you change the oil, those contaminants will just end up back in the fresh oil, defeating the purpose of changing it in the first place.
+If you don’t change the filter when you change the oil, those contaminants will end up back in the fresh oil, defeating the purpose of changing it in the first place.

-If you change your oil but not your oil filter, the new oil will eventually become contaminated and your engine will be at risk for damage.
-The oil filter is responsible for trapping debris and contaminants that can cause wear and tear on engine components.
-When these contaminants are not removed, they can build up over time and cause serious damage.
+If you change your oil but not your oil filter, the new oil will eventually become contaminated, and your engine will be at risk for damage.
+The oil filter traps debris and contaminants that can cause wear and tear on engine components.
+When these contaminants are not removed, they can build up over time and cause severe damage.
+Regularly changing the oil and replacing the oil filter are equally crucial to keep your engine running smoothly.

 How Often to Change Oil Filter With Synthetic Oil

 If you’re using synthetic oil in your vehicle, you can typically go longer between oil changes than with conventional oil.
 How often to change your oil filter with synthetic oil depends on a few factors, including the type of engine you have, how you drive, and the quality of the synthetic oil you’re using.
-Generally speaking, most experts recommend changing your oil filter every 5,000 miles or so when using synthetic oil.
+Generally, experts recommend changing your oil filter every 5,000 miles or so when using synthetic oil.

 However, if you have a newer car with a high-quality synthetic oil, you may be able to go up to 10,000 miles before changing the filter.
 Of course, it’s always best to consult your owner’s manual or a trusted mechanic for specific recommendations on how often to change your particular car’s oil filter.
-By following their advice, you can help ensure that your car runs smoothly and efficiently for many miles to come.
+By following their advice, you can help ensure that your vehicle runs smoothly and efficiently for many miles to come.

 What Happens If You Change the Oil But Not the Filter